-Milkshake, DMTV (Design Milk TV)’s first weekly series, shakes up the traditional interview format by asking designers, creatives, educators, and industry professionals to select interview questions at random from their favorite bowl or vessel.
+Milkshake, DMTV (Design Milk TV)’s first regular series, shakes up the traditional interview format by asking designers, creatives, educators, and industry professionals to select interview questions at random from their favorite bowl or vessel.
 During their candid discussions, you’ll not only gain a peek into their personal homeware collections, but also valuable insights into their work, life, and passions.

 DMTV Milkshake’s first guest is Jennifer Rittner, design educator, writer, and founder of strategic communications agency Content Matters.
 Jennifer’s work centers mainly on the intersections between design and social justice, equity, and representation.
 During her DMTV Milkshake interview, Jennifer discusses the importance and meaning of design for social impact work and how designers and firms can effectively contribute their resources to support social justice movements like the fight against police brutality and the movement to abolish systemic racism.

 Jennifer’s recent written work explores the need for design educators, organizations, and leaders to collectively, “build a coordinated curriculum that addresses American racism in all the ways it is designed,” and identifies essential steps the design industry needs to take in order to, “embed equity, inclusion and representation into our collective mission” rather than continuing to focus on diversity as a separate initiative.
 Similar topics, such as the common practice of “performance empathy” in design, are discussed in a virtual panel Jennifer moderated for NYCxDesign, which you can view here.